PramodPayoSoftech/LISIntegration/LisTestClient/README.md

 ### Menu Options

-1. **Send a simple test message** - Sends a basic text message
+1. **Send a simple ASTM test message** - Sends a basic ASTM message with header, patient, and terminator records
-2. **Send a sample LIS message** - Sends a formatted HL7-like message with sample lab results
+2. **Send a sample ASTM LIS message** - Sends a comprehensive ASTM message with CBC lab results
-3. **Send multiple messages with delay** - Sends multiple messages with a configurable delay between them
+3. **Send multiple ASTM messages with delay** - Sends multiple ASTM messages with a configurable delay between them
-4. **Send a custom message** - Enter your own message to send
+4. **Send a custom ASTM message** - Enter your own text to be included in an ASTM message
 5. **Exit** - Close the application

 ## Testing Procedure